Aiven-Open/klaw-docs/docs/docs/howto/schemas/My-schema-requests.rst

 My Schema Requests
 ==================

-The **My Schema Requests** page can be accessed through the **Requests -> My Schema Requests** navigation bar.
-You can view all requests created by you here.
-This page also provides an audit log and a history of the schema requests created by you.
+To access the **My Schema Requests** page, navigate to the **Requests -> My Schema Requests** section.
+On this page, you can view all the requests that you have created, as well as an audit log and history of your schema requests.

-The Requests are displayed in chronological order by 'Date Requested' with the most recent request at the top and the oldest request at the bottom.
+The requests are listed in chronological order based on the *Date Requested*, with the most recent request at the top and the oldest at the bottom.
 Additionally, on this page, you can find any request you and your team have made and its current status.

 Filtering the requests
 ----------------------